chaithanya2810/SDN-Broadcast-Traffic-Control/README.md

 # SDN Broadcast Traffic Control System

 ##  Problem Statement
-Traditional networks suffer from broadcast storms.
-This project implements an SDN controller to detect, log, and selectively forward broadcast traffic to reduce network overhead.
+### 📝 Problem Statement
+Traditional network infrastructures are vulnerable to "Broadcast Storms" where redundant broadcast packets (such as ARP requests) consume excessive bandwidth and Controller CPU resources.
+This project implements an SDN solution to:
+1. **Detect** broadcast packets at the controller.
+2. **Limit** flooding by offloading traffic to the Data Plane.
+3. **Install** selective forwarding rules for efficient traffic management.

 ##  Technical Specifications
 - **Controller:** Ryu SDN Framework (Python-based)
 - **Southbound Protocol:** OpenFlow v1.3